-Managing and Monitoring the Capital Programme
+12. Managing and Monitoring the Capital Programme

-Detailed monitoring and performance review of the capital programme is the responsibility of the Leadership Team on a quarterly review basis and by the Capital Member Group during the annual review.
-The officer group sets performance and delivery targets for the year, reviews monitoring information and recommends action where appropriate for reporting to Chief Officers, Members, Financial Policy Panel and policy committees.
+Detailed monitoring and performance review of the capital programme is the responsibility of the Strategic Management Team and the Audit & Scrutiny Committee on a quarterly review basis and by the Capital Member Group during the annual review.
+The officer group sets performance and delivery targets for the year, reviews monitoring information and recommends action where appropriate for reporting to Chief Officers, Members and policy committees.

-Financial monitoring reports are submitted to Members on a quarterly basis.
+Financial monitoring reports are submitted to Audit & Scrutiny Committee and circulated to Members on a quarterly basis.
 This includes expenditure monitoring, uncommitted balances held on s106 and CIL funds and capital receipts balances.
 Budget monitoring reports show the projected outturn and profiled spend for each scheme, highlighting significant variations and slippage and identifying recommended action.
 Any recommended changes to the programme are submitted to committees during the year as appropriate.

-Risk Management
+13. Risk Management